eclipse-ee4j/soteria/README.md

 ``mvn clean package -Pprovided``

-There are 3 CI targets provided to test Soteria against:
+There are 4 CI targets provided to test Soteria against:

 * payara
 * wildfly
 * tomee
+* openliberty

 Testing against any of these is done by activating the maven profile with the same name.
 E.g.